This is Part 5 of the Choose Your Tools series. Also check out Part 4: Universal Gear Truths.

 The easily-anticipated and tolerable limitations of fast and light skiing are functionality, cost, and durability.

-While lightweight gear has in all ways improved radically over the last five years and continues to do so, lightweight skis, carbon fiber boots, and race bindings will never ski as well as beefy alpine equipment.
+While lightweight gear has improved radically over the last five years and continues to do so, lightweight skis, carbon fiber boots, and race bindings will never ski as well as beefy alpine equipment.
 Understand before you go down this path that skiing on lighter gear requires you to be a better skier, and to learn to ski differently.
 While huge, rockered skis make everyone look like a good skier, lightweight skis deflect easily, don’t float as much in soft snow, and generally reveal your weaknesses as a skier.
-It is very enjoyable to learn to use such tools, and very satisfying to be able to ski well on limited equipment, but if you expect to ski the same as you do on your alpine skis, you’ll be disappointed.
+It is very enjoyable to learn to use such tools, but if you expect to ski the same as you do on your alpine skis, you’ll be disappointed.

 Lightweight gear is also, unfortunately, expensive.
 This is because the lightweight gear scene is a small and specialized market, and because the materials and processes required to make lightweight gear are inherently more expensive.
-It seems crazy to spends hundreds of dollars per ounce on a binding that weighs just a few, but consider the engineering and manufacturing standards required to make that little piece of titanium trustworthy.
-On the upside, costs are decreasing becoming similar to that of alpine ski gear.
 Expect to spend, for new equipment, in the neighborhood of $600 for skis, $900 for boots, and $350 for bindings.
-It’s not that different from alpine gear, but it can be harder to stomach, because you’re likely buying it in addition to what you already have.
 Those dollars, though, they’re freedom!
 Plus, you can pay half this or less for barely used equipment with a little bit of snooping about.

 The following breakdown is not exhaustive.
 Necessarily, you’ll have to play around with different systems and feel out what you like.
 Use the information below not as gospel, but to guide you on your own path to enlightenment.